nmeum/hii/README.md

 compatibility would have been a lot of work and I personally didn't need it.

+## Installation

+The program can be installed either using `go get` or `GNU make`.
+The latter automatically setups a `GOPATH` and thus doesn't require the go toolchain to be configured properly.

+### go get

+To install to the program using `go get` run the following command:

+	$ go get github.com/nmeum/hii

+### GNU make

+To install it using `GNU make`, which is the preferred way when packing this software for a distribution, run the following commands:

+	$ make
+	$ make install

 ## License

 This program is free software: you can redistribute it and/or modify it